noedelorme/patoc/README.md

-# Patoc : a graphical tool for quantum circuits
+# Patoc: a graphical tool for quantum circuits

 Patoc is also a strongly fumarolic stratovolcano in the Philippines.